 Though The Chantels were technically the second African-American girl-group (after the Bobbettes) to achieve chart success, they missed being first by just a matter of weeks.

 The quintet of Catholic choir girls — Arlene, Lois, Renee, Jackie, and Sonia — hit the scene in the latter half of 1957 with two singles: “He’s Gone,” released in August, and “Maybe,” released in December.

 “Maybe” ended up becoming a hit in early 1958, reaching #2 on the R&B charts and #15 on the Hot 100.
 Here are the Chantels singing (well, lip-syncing) “Maybe” on The Dick Clark Show in March:

-The word “Chantels” never ended up in the U.S. baby name data, but non-plural forms like Chantel and Chantell started appearing in 1957:
+The word “Chantels” never ended up in the U.S. baby name data, but the non-plural form Chantel started popping up in 1957:

 So where did the Chantels get their name?
 From a Catholic parish in Bronx — but not their own, St. Anthony of Padua.
 Here’s the story:

 The girls were performing at a dance at St. Francis [sic] de Chantal parish in Throgs Neck, got a terrific hand from the audience, and had a brainstorm for the name of their group.

 They simply altered Chantal — a French place name meaning “stony” — to create Chantel.